-The rule for simplicity (read more) is accuracy, brevity and clarity as neatly espoused by Joseph Pulitzer:
+The rule for simplicity is neatly espoused by Joseph Pulitzer:

 Put it to them briefly so they will read it, clearly so they will appreciate it, picturesquely so they will remember it and, above all, accurately so they will be guided by its light

 As a lawyer and maths graduate, I learnt a great deal about accuracy and clarity, as both subjects are founded on these attributes.
 Lawyers are not, on the other hand, known for their brevity – possibly because we were once paid by the inch!
-Indeed, many lawyers follow the motto “why use one word when three will do?”
+Indeed, many lawyers are so entrenched in trying to make their contracts watertight and ensure the court’s interpet them literally, that they follow the motto “why use one word when three will do?”

 You don’t need to be a lawyer to over-complicate your message.
 Anyone can do it!